feldera/feldera/docs/connectors/sources/datagen.md

 * `limit` - How many rows to generate.
 If not specified, the plan will run indefinitely.
 * `rate` - How many rows to generate per second.
 If not specified, the plan will run as fast as possible.
 See also the `workers` parameter.
-* `fields` - A map of field names to field generation options.
+* `fields` - A map of field names to [field generation options](#random-field-settings).

 ### Random Field Settings

 Each field can set a strategy that defines how a value is picked:

 * `strategy` - The strategy to use for generating values.
 The following strategies are available:
-    * `increment` - (default) Use an incrementing sequence of values.
-An optional scale factor can be used to skip values.
+    * `increment` - (default) Generate an incrementing sequence of values for the given type where each value is greater than the previous one (wrapping around once reaching the limit of numeric types).
     * `uniform` - Generate random values from a uniform distribution.
     * `zipf` - Generate random values from a Zipf distribution.
 The exponent of the distribution can be set with the `s` parameter.